inmanta/inmanta-core/docs/model_developers/modules/handler.rst

             return int(x.mode)

-Classes decorated with :func:`~inmanta.resources.resource` do not have to inherit directly from :class:`~inmanta.resources.Resource`.
+Classes decorated with :func:`@resource<inmanta.resources.resource>` do not have to inherit directly from :class:`~inmanta.resources.Resource`.
 The orchestrator already offers two additional base classes with fields and mappings
 defined: :class:`~inmanta.resources.PurgeableResource` and
 :class:`~inmanta.resources.ManagedResource`.
 This mechanism is useful for resources that have fields